M-Vault Failover and Disaster Recovery using Single Master

 The M-Vault Console GUI makes it straightforward to restore normal operation after failure of the original master server.
 When the original server comes back, it will appear to be a second master.
 M-Vault Console can switch it to being a mirror, and then it will be updated by the new primary master.

 If the original master is recoverable, care should be taken to restore service, as updates may have been applied to this master which did not propagate to the new primary master before it failed.
 Such changes may be identified by inspection of the server logs, and action taken if needed.

 Connections between servers in the failover group use X.500 DISP.
 Authentication can be 'name only', 'simple' (password based) or 'strong' (PKI based).
 Isode recommends use of strong authentication, as this provides good security.
-Further information is provided in the white paper [Why Strong Authentication for Directory].

 To support strong authentication for failover, each server has two identities: the failover group and the individual server.
 Both of these identities are represented in the X.509 Certificates issues to a failover server (one as the SubjectName and one as a SubjectAltName), enabling the failover group name to be used for authentication with shadow servers (enabling failover between members of the failover group) and server name to be used for strong authentication within the server group.

 Failover and Recovery in Practice